Winter Park Residents React To COVID Outbreak: 'Anxious To Come To Work'

 GRAND COUNTY, Colo.
 (CBS4) – Winter Park Resort is the latest Colorado ski area to report a COVID-19 outbreak among employees, making it the 11th ski area in the state with an active outbreak, according to the state’s data dashboard.

 A spokesperson for the Colorado Department of Public Health and Environment told CBS4 via email that since Nov.
-11, there have been a total of 32 outbreaks associated with ski areas resulting in 106 positive cases among staff and four among patrons.RELATED: Personal Information Compromised In CU Cyberattack Believed To Be Largest In University History
+11, there have been a total of 32 outbreaks associated with ski areas resulting in 106 positive cases among staff and four among patrons.RELATED: Persistent Colorado Unemployment Fraud Problems Having Snowball Effect On Available Resources

 The resort said Monday’s decision to report the outbreak to the state will allow it to pull in more resources to manage the spread, which was transmitted to employees through congregate housing and gatherings outside the workplace.